telescopeѲptics.net ▪▪▪▪ CONTENTS

 =2[K1+1-(2k-k2)2]/R13.

-With a typical larger secondary (k~0.4), it is somewhat lower than in a commercial Schmidt-Cassegrain telescope with identical primary mirror ƒ/ratio (~0.6 vs. ~0.7); that implies proportionally lower spherochromatism, but the difference is not significant.
+With a typical larger secondary (k>0.4), needed corrector power is somewhat lower than in a commercial Schmidt-Cassegrain telescope with identical primary mirror f-ratio (~0.6 vs. ~0.7); that implies proportionally lower spherochromatism, but the difference is not significant.

 In comparison with the Schmidt camera of identical relative aperture, however, its spherochromatism is significantly higher.
 Aspheric factor for the Schmidt camera is b=2/R3, R being the mirror radius of curvature, equal in effect to a product of the Baker-Schmidt camera's primary radius of curvature R1 and its secondary magnification m.
 Hence, aspheric coefficient of the Baker-Schmidt is larger by a factor of [K1+1-(2k-k2)2]m3.
 For given neutral zone placement, that results in as much stronger corrector, hence as much higher spherochromatism.

-Taking m=1/(1-k), as given above in general for flat-field Schmidt-Cassegrain anastigmatic aplanats, and k=0.4, results in Baker-Schmidt spherochromatism higher by a factor of 2.7 than in a comparable Schmidt camera.
+Taking m=1/(1-k), as given above in general for flat-field Schmidt-Cassegrain anastigmatic aplanats, and k=0.45, results in Baker-Schmidt spherochromatism higher by a factor of 3.2 than in a comparable Schmidt camera.
 While this may be of importance in very fast systems, the overall chromatism level in the Baker-Schmidt camera can be still considered low.
-For instance, with the chromatic blur diameter in 200mm ƒ/3 Schmidt camera of 0.008mm at 400nm wavelength (Eq.
-108.2, BK7, Λ=1), the far violet blur in a comparable Baker-Schmidt would be still respectable 22 microns.
-In terms of P-V wavefront error of lower-order spherical aberration, it corresponds to 0.15 and 0.4 waves at the h-line in the Schmidt and Baker-Schmidt camera, respectively.
+For instance, with the blur diameter in a 200mm f/3 Schmidt camera of 0.008mm (8 microns) at 400nm wavelength (Eq.
+108.2, BK7, Λ=1), the far violet blur in a comparable Baker-Schmidt would be still respectable 26 microns.

 The lower-order aspheric parameter A1 determines needed corrector radius as Rc=-1/2ΛA1d2, with 0>Λ>2 being the arbitrary focus parameter, and d the corrector aperture radius.
 The focus parameter determines height of the neutral zone at the corrector as NZ=(Λ/2)1/2 in units of the aperture radius.
-While designers often opt for NZ=0.866 (for Λ=1.5), with which the geometric chromatic blur is smallest, the wavefront error and, thus, the spherochromatism, are at the minimum for NZ=0.707 (Λ=1).
-Not only that the chromatic error with the latter is more than cut in half, so is the needed corrector depth, making its fabrication significantly easier.
+While designers often opt for NZ=0.866 (for Λ=1.5), which minimizes the geometric blur, the wavefront error and, thus, the spherochromatism, are at the minimum for NZ=0.707 (Λ=1).
+Not only that the chromatic error with the latter is more than cut in half vs. 0.866 neutral zone, so is the needed corrector depth, making its fabrication significantly easier.

-Neither primary's conic K1 nor corrector (stop) separation σ1 change significantly with changes in k (i.e. with changes in mirror separation); primary needs to be aspherized only slightly, to an oblate ellipsoid, and the corrector is approximately at 1.1R1 from the primary.
-In fact, the primary can be left spherical, with residual coma cancelled by moving corrector slightly farther away from the primary, according to σ1=[2-k2(2-k)(3-k)]/2[K1+1-k2(2-k)2].
-The only consequence is introduction of very low astigmatism, with the field remaining practically flat (value of the lower-order aspheric parameter A1 also changes slightly, according to the relation given above, while the A2 value remains practically unaffected).
+Neither the primary's conic K1 nor corrector (stop) separation σ1 change significantly with changes in k (i.e. with changes in mirror separation); primary needs to be aspherized only slightly, to an oblate ellipsoid, and the corrector is approximately at 1.1R1 from the primary.
+In fact, the primary can be left spherical, and residual coma cancelled by moving corrector slightly farther away, according to σ1=[2-k2(2-k)(3-k)]/2[K1+1-k2(2-k)2].
+The only consequence is introduction of a very low astigmatism, with the field remaining practically flat (value of the lower-order aspheric parameter A1 also changes slightly, according to the relation given above, while the A2 value remains practically unaffected).

-Specifically, the consequence of leaving the primary spherical, illustrated on a 300mm f/3.3 system, is near 0.1 wave RMS wavefront error at 1° off-axis, nearly 0.06 wave due to astigmatism, and the rest due to the 12,000mm radius field curvature, placing the flat-field image closer to the sagittal plane (thus resulting in elongated image far from axis).
+Specifically, the consequence of leaving the primary spherical, in a 300mm f/3.6 system, is adding about 0.1 wave RMS wavefront error at 1° off-axis, nearly 0.06 wave due to the astigmatism, and the rest due to the 12,000mm radius field curvature, placing the flat-field image closer to the sagittal plane (thus resulting in elongated image far from axis).
 Since both change with the square of field radius, so does the cumulative error.
 By the photographic blur-size criterion, this error is still negligible, having the blur diameter below 5 microns.
-However, if significantly wider fields are used, the slightly different flat-field aplanat configuration (described below) is a better option, with nearly twice smaller error and round aberrated image.
+However, if significantly wider fields are used, the slightly different flat-field aplanat configuration (described below) is a better option, with much smaller wavefront error and a round aberrated image.
 Note that the error scales with the aperture.

 Concentric Schmidt-Cassegrain